Jalle19/eda-modbus-bridge/README.md

 [![CodeQL](https://github.com/Jalle19/eda-modbus-bridge/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/Jalle19/eda-modbus-bridge/actions/workflows/codeql-analysis.yml)
 [![Run tests](https://github.com/Jalle19/eda-modbus-bridge/actions/workflows/test.yml/badge.svg)](https://github.com/Jalle19/eda-modbus-bridge/actions/workflows/test.yml)

-An HTTP/MQTT bridge for Enervent ventilation units with EDA automation (e.g. Pingvin and Pandion).
-It provides a REST-ful HTTP interface for interacting with the ventilation unit (reading temperatures and changing certain settings), as well as an MQTT client which can publish readings/settings regularly and be used to control the ventilation unit.
+An HTTP/MQTT bridge for Enervent ventilation units with EDA (and its successor, MD) automation (e.g. Pingvin and Pandion).
+It provides a REST-ful
+HTTP interface for interacting with the ventilation unit (reading temperatures and changing certain settings), as well as an MQTT client which can publish readings/settings regularly and be used to control the ventilation unit.